michaelewens/Intangible-capital-stocks/README.md

 ## Updates

 The stocks are annual.
-New releases are posted a few times a year as fiscal years close in Compustat.
+New releases are posted a few times a year as fiscal years close in Compustat. [`RELEASES.md`](RELEASES.md) records, for each release, how much the stocks moved relative to the previous one; `release.py` builds and publishes a release in one command.
 To be notified, use GitHub's **Watch → Custom → Releases** on this repository.

 ## Citation